 - Practice interview skills by interviewing actors using suspected child abuse scenarios

-- Learn the importance of cultural influences on the investigative interview and how to structure interviews to gain the most accurate information
+- Learn the importance of cultural influences on the investigative interview

 - Learn to defend interviews in court

 - Receive information about resources available to reinforce skills and keep updated about future developments in best practices